 - Ensure the agenda gets resolved.

 - Take notes.
-Send out a summary - private if applicable otherwise share widely for feedback and communication.
-This is vital! - If potential attendees know that they will get a summary they can choose not to attend but still get all they need from the meeting.
+Send out a summary - private to attendees if applicable, otherwise share widely for feedback and communication.
+This is vital! - If potential attendees know that they will get a summary, they can choose not to attend but still get all they need from the meeting.

 There are some common types of communications in organisations where the default mechanism is create a meeting but you might be just as effective by sending a written communication:

 - Status Updates